 And a place where he could “camp” whenever the mood struck without Mommy feeling as guilty about not wanting to participate in his boyish escapades.

 We have some really fun DIY projects in this room that you may want to try.
 For more details, the links are below!

-The last, but not least of our kiddos’ bedrooms is our eldest’s.
-This kid has ALWAYS loved trains.
-So when we moved in to this home, and his room looked as it did below, he was having no part of it 😉.
-So this was the first of the kids’ rooms to be completed.
+And when we moved into this home, and the room looked as it did below, he was having no part of it.
+This became the first of the kids’ rooms to be completed.

 The bathrooms in this house were SUCH shining examples of late 1980’s, early 1990’s style.
 And although I have such a massive soft spot in my heart for that era, I also wasn’t sad to let go of things like 4×4 porcelain tile and cheesy Hollywood strip lights when the time came to say goodbye.

 This house was holding onto the past like a former homecoming king’s futile attempts to climb back to that peak after his high school days have passed him by.